The got checked? Campaign is laser focused on fighting for a better educational system and advocating for social justice in healthcare.

 The “ got checked? “ Campaign was the first entity to challenge mammogram age and fight for women’s better screening options.
 We championed Shannon’s law and it became reality thank you to NY’s Governor Cuomo in 2019.
 This lifesaving bill requires insurance companies to cover annual mammograms for covered persons age 35 and up.

 Mammograms help detect breast cancer earlier and save people’s lives, pain and suffering.
 Since we clearly see so many cases that do not fall under any criteria and younger women affected, mammograms should be readily available to all at a younger age.

-The law is named in memory of Shannon Saturno, who was only 31 when she passed away in July of 2016.
-She’s left a legacy of soldiers ready to protect our next generation of “procreators”.
-This was a woman that, diagnosed at 28 while pregnant, suffered the unbearable, and fought until the very end like a true champ.
-We are determined to carry on her legacy, towards a better future for all women.
+While we empower and educate millennials, we need resources for the “ Gen y “ that are busy and overwhelmed raising a family.
+The law is named in memory of Shannon Saturno, who was only 31 when she passed away in July 2016.
+Diagnosed with breast cancer at 28 while pregnant, she fought until the very end with grace and courage.
+We are determined to carry on her legacy towards a better future for all.

 Questions or Comments?

 We'd love to hear from you.
 Send us a quick message.